How to Delete Cookies on Mac? Guide for Safari, Chrome & Firefox

-Before we plunge into details, I should say there’s an easier (and a considerably faster) way to cleaning cookies, with an app like CleanMyMac 3.
-Try it, it really saves time. first, let’s figure out why you want them deleted.
+Before we plunge into details, I should say there’s an easier (and a considerably faster) way to clean cookies, with an app like CleanMyMac X. Try it, it really saves time.
+Now, let’s figure out why you want them deleted.

 What are internet cookies?

-Cookies, while definitely good for the marketing team of the website, might turn out to be a nuisance for you.
-Some websites raise prices with every new visit by the same user, some offer you the items you might not want to see again (that giant vanilla ice-cream bucket was a one-time thing, we’re through), or show you old usernames you don’t use anymore.
+I'ts a hard YES!
+While the browser cookies are definitely good for the website's marketing team, they might be useless for you.
+Some sites raise prices with every new visit by the same user; some offer you the items you’re not interested in or show you old usernames you don’t use anymore.

-It’s not hard, but takes some time if you use multiple browsers.
-In case, you’re not into wasting efforts on cookie-brushing each time you need it, we recommend CleanMyMac 3.
-It’s an amazingly useful app, specifically when it comes to dealing with browser junk.
-It cleans cookies, caches, histories, plus removes system junk from the Mac itself.
+It’s not hard but takes some time if you use multiple browsers.
+In case, you’re not into wasting efforts on cookie-brushing each time you need it, we recommend CleanMyMac X. It’s an amazingly useful app, specifically when it comes to dealing with browser junk.
+It clears browser cookies, caches, histories, plus removes system junk from the Mac itself.

-To remove cookies by hand, chose your browser from the three sets below and follow the steps.
+To remove cookies manually, chose your browser from the three sets below and follow the steps.

-To delete cookies in Safari browser by hand you’ll have to dig into its settings.
+To eliminate browser cache in the Safari manually you’ll have to dig into its settings.
 It shouldn’t take more than a few seconds though.
-Here’s how to clear cookies in Safari browser on any Mac:
+Find the instructions on how to clear cookies Safari mac below.